TimBurg/MA_thesis_markdown/source/07_theory.md

 By introducing the interpolation matrix $A$ as:
 \begin{equation}A= \varphi(\lVert x_i - x_j\rVert)|_{i,j} \label{eq:interpolation_matrix}\end{equation}
-we can write the interpolation condition \ref{eq:interpolation_condition} as:
+we can write the interpolation condition \eqref{eq:interpolation_condition} as:
 \begin{equation}A\alpha = F \label{eq:interpolation_system}\end{equation}